 This course ensures that fundamental concepts of ESP systems are well explained and clearly understood before progressing to more advanced topics such as design and troubleshooting.
-This technique means that participants have a solid foundation to build a deep understanding of ESP systems and the confidence to apply the principles learned.
+This technique means that participants have a solid foundation to build a deep understanding of ESP systems and the confidence to apply the principles learned with commercial software (Prosper).

 The benefits from attending

 The objectives of the course will be to enable participants to: